 Collectives: exemptions: exempt investments - interests in other collective investment schemes - practicalities

-As outlined in STSM105050, an investment in a collective investment scheme is to be regarded as an exempt investment under FA86/S99(5B)(b) if, and only if, both:
+As outlined in STSM105050, an investment in a Collective Investment Scheme is to be regarded as an exempt investment under FA86/S99(5B)(b) if, and only if, both:

 However, cash holdings which are regarded as investments can be included in the calculation.
 It is best practice to hold cash held for day-to-day management separately from any cash investments.

 Acceptable evidence which may be viewed as providing a reasonable basis for deciding that an investment is exempt, and as acceptable evidence to HMRC, might include the following:

-- information about the composition of a scheme from the investment policy laid down in a scheme’s rules or instrument of incorporation; or
+- Information about the composition of a scheme from the investment policy laid down in a scheme’s rules or instrument of incorporation; or

-- other reliable sources of information such as the underlying scheme’s accounts, a fund’s factsheet, or information from the custodian or administrator.
+- Other reliable sources of information such as the underlying scheme’s accounts, a fund’s factsheet, or information from the custodian or administrator.

 Fund managers do not necessarily need to re-evaluate the exempt status of an investment in an underlying scheme at every valuation point.
 They will need to judge how frequently to re-evaluate each investment depending on the quality of the evidence previously used and the likelihood of any change in the intervening period.
 Where an investment qualifies for the exemption by only a small margin then frequent re-evaluation may be necessary.

-See STSM101010 for the meaning of a collective investment scheme.
+See STSM101010 for the meaning of a Collective Investment Scheme.

 See STSM101020 for the meaning of a unit trust.

-See STSM101050 for the meaning of an open-ended investment company.
+See STSM101050 for the meaning of an OEIC.